jiannazzone/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/cemu-guide.md

 ## Where to put the games
 WiiU games should be put under the `retrodeck/roms/wiiu/` directory.

+## Where to put the keys.txt files
+`~/.var/app/net.retrodeck.retrodeck/data/Cemu`

+This will be changed in a later update to the BIOS folder.

 ## ES-DE Guide

 **This needs to be rewritten**